 What Are the Types of Trauma?

-Post-traumatic stress disorder (PTSD) is a form of anxiety that develops after a person experiences a traumatic event.
-It’s often defined by symptoms of flashbacks (to the traumatic event) and avoiding places/reminders of that event. ¹
+Post-traumatic stress disorder (PTSD) is a form of anxiety that develops after you experience a traumatic event.
+You may be left with flashbacks (to the traumatic event), causing you to avoid places/reminders of that event. ¹

-While those diagnosed with PTSD will experience similar symptoms, it’s very unlikely one person’s experience will be the same as another.
-The reason for this is there are a wide range of traumas that can trigger PTSD.
+While those diagnosed with PTSD experience similar symptoms, it’s unlikely one person’s experience will be the same as another.
+The reason for this is there is a wide range of traumas that can trigger PTSD.
+Throughout this article, we’ll look into these types of traumas.

 Bullying